About Noho Productions

 At the risk of sounding cliche, we treat your job as if it were our own.
 We really do care about your job and will do whatever we can to ensure that it runs as smooth as possible.

 Thank you for considering us for your next shoot.

-It’s hard to believe it’s been 20 years since we started Noho Productions with one small studio and a classified ad in the back of Photo District News in 1993.
-It’s been an exciting and challenging 20 years, with so much growth and change along the way.
+It’s hard to believe it’s been almost 30 years since we started Noho Productions with one small studio and a classified ad in the back of Photo District News in 1993.
+The past three decades have been exciting and challenging with so much growth and change along the way.